jfinnerman/PS3finnerman/PS3finnerman.md

 6. Give an example of a relation.
 Determine a natural key for this relation.

-  An example of a relation is an employee's personal information.
-A natural key for this relation would be the employees social security number.
+  An example of a relation is a college student's information.
+R=(student_id,StudentFirst, StudentLast,phone, StudentDepartment).
+The natural key for this relation would be the student_id because it has a logical relation with the other attributes in the students records.

   For question 7 - 8, Consider product *orders*.
 In particular, associated with an order is: customer name (first and last), address (street, city, state, zip), phone, email, the products orders (including item, quantity, and price).

 7. Create a relational data model for *orders*.
 Consider applying normalization rules (discuss Monday)

 8. For customer, could email be used as a primary key?
 If so, state why.
 Also, if possible to use as a primary key, discuss any disadvantages of using email as a primary key.